shuveb/loti/index.rst

 Contributing
 ------------
 The source code repository for this guide is `here on Github <https://github.com/shuveb/loti>`_.
-Please send me a pull request.
+Please send me pull requests should you want to contribute.
 If you find any bugs in either the documentation or the included source code examples, please raise an issue on GitHub.
 The repository for the example programs is maintained separately.
-Please see below.
+Please see details below.

 Source code for examples
 ------------------------
-Source code for all the example programs in this guide are available `on Github <https://github.com/shuveb/loti-examples>`_.
+Source code for all example programs in this guide are available `on Github <https://github.com/shuveb/loti-examples>`_.
 If you find bugs in the examples, please raise issues on Github.
 I want to keep these examples simple and to the point.
 I many not merge pull requests that add features for that reason.
 Pull requests that fix bugs are welcome.

 Documentation
 -------------